PEREGRINE-GW/.github/profile/README.md

 - Alternatively, please feel free to open a github issue or pull request.

 ## Usage:
-If you use PEREGRINE in your analysis, or find it useful, we would ask that you please use the following citation:
+If you use PEREGRINE in your analysis, or find it useful, we would ask that you please use the following citations:
 ```
 @article{Bhardwaj:2023xph,
     author = "Bhardwaj, Uddipta and Alvey, James and Miller, Benjamin Kurt and Nissanke, Samaya and Weniger, Christoph",